Daily from 7pm

 INDEPENDENT FILMS.
 EVERY NIGHT.
 AT ALSERKAL AVENUE

 For the love of film, NOWPLAYING by Cinema Akil and Alserkal Avenue presents a season of arthouse, independent, repertory and alternative cinema at Warehouse 68 every night at 7 p.m., from 14 July to 30 September.
 An entrance fee at the door will go towards supporting independent cinema programming in the city.
-The space will be open daily as a community space for public use from 12-5pm with screenings starting at 7 p.m.
+The space will be open daily from 6 p.m. with screenings starting at 7 p.m.

 The program presents national and regional premieres of critically-acclaimed, award-winning independent feature films, documentaries, contemporary regional cinema, timeless cult and classic films.
 Introspective dramas, indie comedies, slasher horror tales, auteur works, thrillers, socially-conscious docs and romantic interludes – NOWPLAYING by Cinema Akil and Alserkal Avenue presents an indie fare for everyone!